dougeby/IntuneDocs/intune/esim-device-configuration.md

 ## Introduction

 eSIM is an embedded SIM chip, and lets you connect to the Internet over a cellular data connection on an eSIM-capable device, such as the [Surface LTE Pro](https://www.microsoft.com/surface/business/surface-pro).
-With an eSIM, you don't need to get a SIM card from your mobile operator, and you can quickly switch between mobile operators and data plans.
+With an eSIM, you don't need to get a SIM card from your mobile operator, and you can quickly switch between mobile operators and data plans as a global traveler in order to stay always connected.

 For example, you have a cellular data plan for work, and another data plan with a different mobile operator for personal use.
 When traveling, you can get Internet access by finding mobile operators with data plans in that area.